 What is Workers’ Comp?

-Workers’ compensation is a state-run program that guarantees compensation to an employee injured or made ill on the job, regardless of fault.
+Workers’ compensation is a state-run program that guarantees financial compensation to an employee injured or made ill on the job.
+Workers’ comp also provides benefits to the survivors of employees who have died on the job.

 The workers’ comp system was developed to benefit both employee and employer.
 It removes the need for lawsuits and counter suits, which are often expensive, stressful, and time-consuming.
 Employees get the essential compensation they need to recover from their illness or injury, and employers don’t have to spend resources fighting lawsuits.